 Specialised land is valued using a market based direct comparison technique, with adjustments made for unobservable inputs including restrictive planning zones, encumbrances on title, adjustments for land size, shape, and topography.
-The extent and impact of restrictions varies and results in a reduction to surrounding land values of between 2% and 95%.
+The extent and impact of restrictions varies and results in a reduction to surrounding land values of between 2 per cent and 95 per cent.
 The market value of land varies significantly depending on the characteristics of the land.
-Currently land values range between \$25 and \$11,000 per square metre.
+Currently land values range between

+\$25 and \$11,000 per square metre.